uliananeu/coffee-haven-website/README.md

 ## Description

 Welcome to Coffee Haven, your shop for premium coffee!
-This project is built with React and JavaScript to provide an exceptional user experience for coffee enthusiasts.
-The site provides a seamless shopping experience, allowing users to browse through various products, add items to their cart and favorites page.
+This project is built with JavaScript. provides a seamless shopping experience, allowing users to browse through various products, add items to their cart and favorites page.

 ## Visit the website